Initial Teacher Training (ITT)

 We are the Lead School for the Bournemouth, Poole and Dorset (BPD) Teacher Training Partnership, which is a consortium of 16 schools offering initial teacher training in the secondary age range.

 We are accredited to deliver a full-time, one year teacher training course running from September to July.
-The successful completion of this training will bring with it the award of Qualified Teacher Status (QTS) and a PGCE (Postgraduate Certificate in Education) validated by the University of Southampton.
+The successful completion of this training will bring with it the award of Qualified Teacher Status (QTS) and a PGCE (Postgraduate Certificate in Education) validated by the University of Winchester.

 A distinctive feature of our training is the focus on carefully staged and appropriately supervised practical classroom experience within two contrasting secondary schools, which is further supported by academic and professional study delivered via central training.